Electrocuted At Work: Do I Have A Lawsuit?

 Pain and suffering claim

-If the employee’s injuries are not fatal most states’ Worker’s Comp laws prevent the employee from suing the employer for pain and suffering compensation.
+If the employee suffered injuries from an electric shock accident on the job and the injuries are not fatal, most states’ Worker’s Comp laws prevent the employee from suing the employer for pain and suffering compensation.
 However, a case can generally be brought against responsible third parties other than the employer or a co-worker.

 Pain and suffering claim for an independent contractor